cammp325/access-adventure/README.md

 of adventure, skill level, preferences, and attitude.
 Examples of adventures include skiing, backpacking, travel, hiking, holidate, etc.

-[] The system will have a matching engine/algorithm to effectively match users (through swipe left and swipe right type of mechanism) with others that suit their adventure, skills, and behaviors within their selected mile range.
+[x] The system will have a matching engine/algorithm to effectively match users (through swipe left and swipe right type of mechanism) with others that suit their adventure, skills, and ***behaviors within their selected mile range***.

-[] The system will have an in-app messaging to enable users to coordinate an outing or simply chat with a match (voice note, audio, and video calls options will have extra points if implemented).
+[x] The system will have an in-app messaging to enable users to coordinate an outing or simply chat with a match ***(voice note, audio, and video calls options will have extra points if implemented)***.

 ## Notes

 ## TODO
+[] Add selected mile range feature that wasnt described in the profile / account / algo section